ASCIA Action Plans for Anaphylaxis and Allergic Reactions

 ASCIA Treatment Plan for Sub-Cutaneous Immunotherapy (SCIT)

-1. ASCIA Action Plans for Anaphylaxis can be used for individuals with food and insect allergies (ASCIA Action Plans specific for Insect Allergy were discontinued in March 2011).
+2. ASCIA Action Plans for Anaphylaxis can be used for individuals with severe food, medication and insect allergies (ASCIA action plans specific for insect allergy were discontinued in March 2011).

-3. Adrenaline autoinjectors contain a single, fixed dose of adrenaline and are designed to be used by anyone (medical training is not required), including friends, teacher, childcare worker, parents or patients (if they are not too unwell or too young).
+4. Adrenaline autoinjectors contain a single, fixed dose of adrenaline (they cannot be reused) and are designed to be used by anyone (medical training is not required), including friends, teacher, childcare worker, parents or patients (if they are not too unwell or too young).

 - age appropriate education of allergic individuals and their peers or colleagues (patient support organisations have a range of resources to help educate children)

 training in the recognition and management of allergic reactions (ASCIA has a range of anaphylaxis e-training courses that can be used for this purpose)

 development of strategies to reduce the risk of accidental exposure (refer to ASCIA Guidelines for Anaphylaxis Prevention and patient support organisations)